Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/kafka-cluster-sasl-ssl-protocol.md

     `--operation All --clusterCluster:kafka-cluster --topic "*"`

 12. Re-deploy the Cluster API with the updated configuration.
 This will apply the changes and enable Klaw to connect to the Apache Kafka cluster

-12. Re-deploy the Klaw Cluster API with the updated configuration.
-This will apply the changes and enable Klaw to connect to the Kafka cluster

     using SSL protocol.